carlosggz/MicroservicesDemoSpring/README.md

 rest of the services.

 All services are secured, so, the first step must be the authentication.
-The authorization uses a bearer token, that you must use on each call.
+The authorization uses a bearer token, that you must include on each call.
+You can use the postman collection available as part of the project, or you can do it using any other tool.
 For example:

-curl --location --request POST 'http://localhost:8085/authenticate' \
+curl --location --request POST 'http://localhost:8084/authenticate' \
 --header 'Content-Type: application/json' \
 --data-raw '{
 "username": "user",